 Also, think about how to gain the consumer’s trust.
 Ask yourself what kinds of values are important to you in the companies you support and how this is reflected in their logos.

 Finally, when in doubt, refer to the four commandments of logo design.
-A good logo should check the following four boxes: It should be unique, scalable, simple, and work well in monochrome.
-Sticking to these rules will ensure that your logo stands out in the crowd and looks good in a wide variety of formats — large and small, print and digital.
+A good logo should check the following four boxes: It should be unique, scalable, simple, and work well in monochrome if you need to print it in black and white.
+Sticking to these rules will ensure that your logo stands out from the crowd and looks good in a wide variety of formats — large and small, print and digital.

 While categorizing logos may sound like a complicating point, having options can actually help you to rule out what you don’t want.
 Some of the key categories are: